Lite SDK (Enrollment iOS)

 CocoaPods

-To add the Yuno SDK to your iOS project, you need to install the Yuno SDK.
-If you do not have a Podfile, follow the CocoaPods guide to create one.
-After creating the Podfile, you will integrate the Yuno SDK with Cocoapods by adding the line below to your Podfile.
+Add the Yuno SDK to your iOS project using CocoaPods.
+If you don't have a Podfile, follow the CocoaPods guide to create one.
+Then add the following line to your Podfile:

 pod 'YunoSDK', '~> 1.1.22'